ManriCamachoP/AeroDB/README.md

 ## Web Scraping and Database Creation

-To collect data about airports in Central America, web scraping has been employed using Python.
+To collect data about airports in Florida, web scraping has been employed using Python.
 The code for this task can be found in the [web_scraping.py](web_scraping.py) file.
 This script extracts information from relevant websites and stores it in a CSV file.

 The resulting database is located in the [database](database) directory, where you will find a file named `airports_central_america.csv` containing the collected information.